Viking Cruises Recipes: Gravlax, Norwegian Fish Cakes & Scandinavian Flavors

 Viking Aquavit Cocktail

-Aquavit — the Scandinavian spirit flavored with caraway or dill — is central to Viking’s bar program and a wonderful way to introduce guests to Nordic culture.
-This cocktail is inspired by the welcome drinks served aboard Viking ships as passengers board.
+Aquavit — the Scandinavian spirit flavored with caraway or dill — plays a central role in Viking’s bar program.
+It also offers a wonderful way to introduce guests to Nordic culture.
+Consequently, this cocktail draws its inspiration from the welcome drinks served aboard Viking ships as passengers first board.

 The Viking Welcome Aquavit Cocktail